-Through the configuration of the control register, the analog input range can be selected as 0 V to REFIN or 0 V to $2 \times REF{IN}$ , with either straight binary or two complement output coding.
+Through the configuration of the control register, the analog input range can be selected as 0 V to REF\{IN} or 0 V to $2\times REF{IN}$ , with either straight binary or twos complement output coding.
 The AD7923 features four single-ended analog inputs with a channel sequencer to allow a preprogrammed selection of channels to be converted sequentially.